top of page

 The noun 'ecstasy' has its etymological roots in Greek.
 It is derived from the Greek word 'ekstasis,' which combines 'ek,' meaning 'out of,' and 'stasis,' meaning 'a standing' or 'a state.'
 In ancient Greek, 'ekstasis' was used to describe an altered or transcendent state of consciousness, often associated with religious or mystical experiences where a person felt as though they were standing outside of themselves or their usual state.
 Over time, the term 'ecstasy' made its way into English, retaining its connection to an intense and overwhelming emotional state but with a focus on extreme happiness, pleasure, or bliss.
 When someone experiences 'ecstasy,' they are in a state of profound and heightened delight, as if they have transcended their ordinary emotional boundaries.
 Thus, the etymology of 'ecstasy' underscores its historical association with heightened and euphoric emotional experiences, often linked to moments of great joy and pleasure.

-Quiz: Find the meaning of ecstasy
+Quiz: Find the meaning of the noun ecstasy:

 Try Again!